 Address: 23578 Highway 78, Ramona, CA 92065

-It receives excellent reviews from both locals and tourists and was recently awarded the title of Certified Wildlife Habitat by the National Wildlife Federation.
+It receives excellent reviews from locals and tourists and was recently awarded the title Certified Wildlife Habitat by the National Wildlife Federation.

-This means that a visit to the winery is sure to entail some local wildlife sightings with quail, roadrunners, hawks, coastal rosy boas, and even golden eagles making regular appearances!
+This means a visit to the winery will entail local wildlife sightings, with quail, roadrunners, hawks, coastal rosy boas, and even golden eagles making regular appearances!

-The Ramona Ranch Vineyard and Winery are committed to crafting their award-winning wines through sustainable methods.
+The Ramona Ranch Vineyard and Winery are committed to crafting their award-winning wines sustainably.
 They utilize solar energy from solar panels as well as wind energy from a wind turbine located on the property to power some of the vineyard’s needs.

-They have also incorporated plants that attract beneficial insects into their landscaping to help improve the ranch’s biodiversity in both plant life and animal life.
+They have also incorporated plants that attract beneficial insects into their landscaping to help improve the ranch’s plant and animal life biodiversity.

-Visitors are welcome to bring their dogs (as long as they are friendly and remain leashed) to enjoy a relaxing afternoon on the tasting patio.
-Guests may also bring food and non-alcoholic beverages to go along with the ranch’s wines for a nature-filled picnic.
+Visitors can bring their dogs (if they are friendly and remain leashed) to enjoy a relaxing afternoon on the tasting patio.
+Guests may also bring food and non-alcoholic beverages to accompany the ranch’s wines for a nature-filled picnic.

 The winery is a great place to spend a relaxing afternoon or evening surrounded by some of Ramona’s most beautiful scenery.
-For more information on the Ramona Ranch Vineyard and Winery wine selection, check their website.
+Check their website for more information on the Ramona Ranch Vineyard and Winery wine selection.

 4. Classic Rotors Museum